pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     kubectl edit tc demo1 -n test1
     ```

-    Set `spec.tikv.serviceAccount` to tidb-backup-manager.
+    Modify `spec.tikv.serviceAccount` to `tidb-backup-manager`.
 After TiKV Pod is restarted, check whether the `serviceAccountName` of TiKV Pod has changed.

     > **Note:**
     >
     > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 4.

-### Back up data to Amazon S3
+### Process of ad-hoc full backup

-- Create the `Backup` CR, and back up cluster data by way of accessKey and secretKey authorization:
+- If you grant permissions by accessKey and secretKey, create the `Backup` CR, and back up cluster data as described below:

     {{< copyable "shell-regular" >}}